sapio-bmayer/sapiocon-24-python/README.md

 If you have any questions about how to use sapiopylib, please visit our tutorial page.

-If you would like to report an issue on sapiocon-23-python please feel free to create a issue ticket at the tutorial github.
+If you would like to report an issue on sapiocon-24-python please feel free to create a issue ticket.

 ## About Us